 As the importance of bringing clean water to Africa becomes more widespread, more and more organizations are stepping up to the plate.
 Not only are they making a difference in the lives of numerous Africans by helping provide a source of clean, safe water, they are also changing the way that people think about water and not taking this precious resource for granted.
 Many of these organizations work directly in Africa to drill wells, create rain-water harvesting systems, or develop spring protection systems.
 Others have launched health education programs and installed water filtration systems designed to trap viruses, bacteria, and other harmful matter.

-Many African charities and organizations rely on donations, fundraising, and public support to provide these essential benefits to Africa.
+Many African charities and organizations rely on donations, fundraising, and public support to provide these essential benefits to Africa These organizations aim to raise support to provide these essential benefits to Africa.
 These organizations aim to raise awareness of this important cause and encourage their supporters to start their own clubs and fundraisers.
 The primary aim of these organizations is to provide people in Africa with a better quality of life by improving sanitation and hygiene practices.
 This can be achieved in a number of ways, such as by building dams or rain-catching equipment.
 It also means building relationships with communities to maintain clean water solutions.

 The Last Well Charity in Africa

 The Last Well is a charity for Liberia, West Africa with a mission to provide access to safe drinking water for the entire nation of Liberia.
 Created by a group of young Christian adults, the organization has a steady vision of eliminating water scarcity in Africa by the year 2020, while also taking the Gospel to all of Liberia.
 Why Liberia in particular?
 Liberia is regularly named in the group of poorest countries in the world, and The Last Well aims to help families in this challenging place.